JayKickliter/Multirate.jl/README.md

 y = filt( h, x, 3//3 )

 # resample with a ratio of 3/4
-# equivelent to interpolating by 3, then decimating by 4
+# equivalent to interpolating by 3, then decimating by 4
 # ( but much more efficient )
 y = filt( h, x, 3//4 )
 ```